linsalrob/SRA_Metadata/README.md

 We batch process the XML files and convert them to JSON, using [a Python script](xml2json/xml_dir2json_random.py).
 This code uses the XML Schema Definition files to validate the XML files, and then dumps a single file per submission in JSON format.

 This version chooses a file at random from the XML directory, checks to see if it has already been processed, and if not, it processes it.
-This allows us to run the code in parallel and process lots of XML files all at once.
+This allows us to run the code in parallel (using the awesome [GNU parallel](https://www.gnu.org/software/parallel/) and process lots of XML files all at once.
 For example, to process this code using 30 different processors, we can do:

 ```bash
 echo "xml_dir2json_random.py -s $HOME/SRA/SRAdb/XML/Schemas/ -d xml -o json -m srr_sra_ids.tsv" > ./run_xml.sh